 As the name suggests, 360° feedback (aka 360 reviews or peer reviews) is where an employee receives feedback from multiple angles within an organization.
 This feedback mechanism combines input from a number of sources - peers, direct reports, managers, self-assessment, or even customers.

 Why 360° reviews?

 Managers don’t see everything.
-360° feedback helps avoid blind-spots and biases influencing assessment.
+360° feedback helps avoid blind spots and biases influencing the assessment of employee performance.
 Making 360s part of appraisals allows for employees to be recognized for their full range of contributions to the organization, beyond the work tasks their reviewer might already be aware of.